SahCrespo/Recriando-a-Interface-do-Netflix/README.md

-# Recriando-a-Interface-do-Netflix
-Clonado pagina do Netflix, usando as tecnologias HTML5, CSS3 e JavaScript.
-# Clonando Interface do Netflix
+# Recriando a Interface do Netflix

 ### Tecnologias Utilizadas: